 Buttermilk powder is buttermilk that has been pasteurized, then concentrated with an evaporator, and then dried to produce a powder.
 You can purchase buttermilk powder at most any grocery store.

 To make buttermilk using buttermilk powder, follow the instructions on the buttermilk powder container.
 The instructions on the buttermilk powder that I have state to combine 1 cup of water with 1/4 cup powder to equal 1 cup of fresh buttermilk.

 Bonus Buttermilk Substitute

 Depending on the recipe, I have used canned coconut milk as a substitute for the buttermilk.

-BUT you have to use your personal discretion on this one because the flavor is certainly different, plus some recipes need the acidity of Buttermilk (or one of the substitutes) to react with the leavening agent.
+BUT you have to use your personal discretion on this one because the flavor is certainly different, plus some recipes need the acidity of buttermilk (or one of the substitutes mentioned above) to react with the leavening agent.

-Now that you have mastered how to make buttermilk and learned all about some common buttermilk substitute options, try your hand at a few of these delicious recipes featuring buttermilk – these will all work just fine with any of the main homemade buttermilk methods I’ve outlined above.
+Now that you have learned how to make buttermilk and know all about some common buttermilk substitutes, try your hand at a few of these delicious recipes featuring buttermilk.
+These recipes will all work just fine with any of the main homemade buttermilk methods I’ve outlined above.

 Did you know how to make buttermilk or is this your first time learning about homemade buttermilk?